adambraimbridge/n-es-tools/README.md

 ## Installation and setup

 This tool requires **Node 6** or above.
+You can install it from NPM by running the following command:

 ```
 $ npm i -g @financial-times/next-es-tools
 ```

-Next you'll need to create a workspace, to do so run:
+To then use the tool you'll first need to create a workspace.
+A workspace is a folder containing configuration data and is a place to store any files created by the tool.
+To create a new workspace run the `workspace` task:

 ```
-$ next-es-tools workspace path/to/workspace
+$ next-es-tools workspace path/to/my-workspace
 ```

 This will create a new directory (if it does not already exist) containing a single `workspace.yml` file.
-The tools require several keys and settings which _must_ to be added to this file.
-Any files created by the tool will also be stored here.
+The tools require several keys and settings which _must to be added to this file_ in order to use it.

 ## Usage